mickelsonm/confidant-client/README.md

 - from_context (string): IAM role requesting secrets (our client/what uses this)
 - to_context (string): IAM role of the Confidant server
 - url (string): URL of the confidant server

-Second, you should call it like:

-    var confidant = require('confidant-client');
-    var resp = confidant.get_service(config);

->> Note: From here you will use the response how you see fit.

-Note about AWS settings:

-AWS KMS settings are defaulting to whatever it is on your local system.
-In the future, logic would have to be added to extend this behavior.

 ## How to contribute?